How to Build a RESTful API with Node.js, Express, and MongoDB

 yarn start

-Now we have a working project, we will continue by creating the Mongo schema representing the data structure we want to store in the database.
+Now that we have a working project, we will continue creating the Mongo schema representing the data structure we want to store in the database.

 We will create two schemas, respectively, for role and user.
-Inside the folder src, create a folder named models then create a file role.model.ts and finally, add the code below:
+Create a folder "src/models" then add a file "role.model.ts" with the code below:

 import mongoose, { Schema, Model, Document } from 'mongoose';